Saturday, June 14, 2014

 Burdett & Son was here from 1997 to 2002, as says their website.
 Copy Corner is off to the right.

-Here's the directory listings for what the center was like as Redmond Terrace.
+Here's the directory listings for what the center was like as Redmond Terrace circa 1998.

 1400 - Stand-alone Zip'N gas station (Shell) at the corner of George Bush (Jersey) and Texas Avenue.
-May have replaced an older gas station, only 1,000 square feet.
-This went first with little more than some remains in a raised section of concrete to show that something was here.
+The earliest reference I can find May have replaced an older gas station, only 1,000 square feet.
+This went first around 2002 with little more than some remains in a raised section of concrete to show that something was here.
+It looks like it was originally an Amoco and became a Shell Zip'N in the late 1980s (#101, chosen as the first store to be rebranded).

 1710 George Bush Drive - Not part of the 1400 block, but Joe's Books in the late 1990s was the closest to the George Bush side.